Best moisturisation with intense care for your skincare apply whenever you feel the need for extra support and

 not so much to cause problems.
 Numerous lighter oils blended expertly ensure

 even distribution and absorption.

-Targeted care for your hands and body, muscles and joints.
+Targeted care for your hands and body, 1 muscle and joints.
 Receive the best moisturisation to reduce inflammation and

 and fatty acids working to protect your skin.

 Shea moisturising butter is best for repairing dry damaged skin